Teece Hodgson & Ward acts for a number of specialised lenders and investors in the property area.

 How we can help

-If you are considering lending funds for a property or commercial arrangement or for more information on protecting your position under the PPSA, contact our experts:
+If you are considering lending funds for a property or commercial arrangement or for more information on protecting your position under the PPSA, contact: